Riddh2003/project/README.md

 # currency_converter
-this is a chrome extention
+it's a chrome extention
+built using API in technologies JS & HTML